KrzysiekJa/ML-project-on-HAR-Dataset/README.md

 1. Firstly I loaded the sets.
 This one with data to model I decomposed with use of PCA.
 2. Then I plotted the decomposed to 24 dimensions data and their labels.
 ![alt text](https://github.com/KrzysiekJa/ML-project-on-HAR-Dataset/blob/master/plot.png "Plot")
-3. Then I trained the SVC model on data in few configurations.
+3. Then I trained the SVC model on data in few configurations with use of cross validation.
 4. And on the same data I trained Linear Regression one.
 5. Finally, I made a classification repost for best two models.
 ![alt text](https://github.com/KrzysiekJa/ML-project-on-HAR-Dataset/blob/master/results_table.png "Table")